-Humans took a big leap forward when we learnt to control fire and use it for our daily needs.
-A similar leap happened when we learnt to generate and handle plasmas, the fourth and most abundant state of matter found mostly in stars.
+Humans took a big leap forward when we learned to control fire and use it for our daily needs.
+A similar leap happened when we learned to generate and handle plasmas, the fourth and most abundant state of matter found mostly in stars.

 Today, every consumer electronic device and computing hardware relies on plasmas in their core manufacturing technology.
 The semiconductor industry isn’t the only industry to be revolutionized by plasma and its limitless applications; the metallurgical, aerospace, automotive, chemical and medical industries also rely on plasma technologies.

 Plasma can be generated in several ways; one of the common forms of plasma used in industrial applications is Inductively Coupled Plasma (ICP).
 As its name suggests, the energy for producing and sustaining the plasma is provided by induction coils to which high-frequency alternating current is supplied.
 This type of plasma can be produced at a wide range of operating pressures, flow rates, and feed-gas compositions.
 As a result of its versatility, ICP’s are especially favored among semiconductor manufacturers to produce high-density plasmas for etching, deposition, and other processes in the fabrication of invisible electronic components embedded in very large-scale integrated circuits that constitute logic, memory, and other types of chips.
 A similar class of ICP’s discharges, albeit much bigger in size, is also used in the manufacture of flat panel displays and solar panels.